Staubgeborener/3dprint/README.md

-# klipper-backup 💾
+# Klipper-Backup 💾
 Klipper backup script for manual or automated GitHub backups

-This backup is provided by [klipper-backup](https://github.com/Staubgeborener/klipper-backup).
+This backup is provided by [Klipper-Backup](https://github.com/Staubgeborener/klipper-backup).

 ## Setup
 ### Voron 2.4r2 (350)